Banksy chimpanzee parliament painting sells for $12 million | The China Post

 “I made this 10 years ago.
 Bristol museum have just put it back on display to mark Brexit day.
 ‘Laugh now, but one day no one will be in charge,'” Banksy wrote on Instagram at the time.

-The artist, said to be from Bristol, keeps his identity a secret and is known for his political or social-commentary graffiti work around the world.
+The artist, said to be from Bristol, keeps his identity a secret and is known for his political and social-commentary graffiti work around the world.

 cw/cmk (dpa, Reuters)